 Burden of proof

-The employer must prove that the GOR defence applies.
+The employer must prove that the GOR defense applies.
 For the general GOR the tribunal must objectively assess the qualities required of a particular individual to carry out a role, rather than rely on an employer’s assessment.

-McNab made it clear that the religious organisations GOR cannot apply to employment in a faith school where the employer is a local authority, because the local authority itself cannot be said to have a religious ethos.
+McNab made it clear that the religious organizations GOR cannot apply to employment in a faith school where the employer is a local authority, because the local authority itself cannot be said to have a religious ethos.

-Scope of the GOR defences
+Scope of the GOR defenses

-The religious organisations GOR is slightly wider in scope than the general GOR because the employer is not required to show that religion or belief is a ‘determining’ (i.e. decisive) factor in selection for the relevant post.
+The religious organizations GOR is slightly wider in scope than the general GOR because the employer is not required to show that religion or belief is a ‘determining’ (i.e. decisive) factor in selection for the relevant post.